 As a part of the 2022 Master Plan, H2M is providing an in-depth analysis of both the socio-economic indicators and land use data at the census tract level for the Township of Verona.
 This data breakdown is based on the most recent available data from the 2020 Census and the 2020 American Communities Survey (ACS) five-year estimates for the socio-economic indicators and 2021 property tax data in an effort to provide further analysis to what is detailed in the rest of the 2022 Master Plan.
 This is intended to be an update to the data analysis provided in the Township's 2009 Master Plan, which was based on the 2000 Census and property tax records from 2005.
 Township officials will be able to utilize this data to gain a better understanding of the changes occurring in different areas of Verona.
 As shown in the Census Tracts Map, the Township is divided into three (3) census tracts (Census Tract 210, Census Tract 211, and Census Tract 212).
-Census tract 211 covers the western portion of the Township, which is generally bounded by the Peckman River to the west and Bloomfield Avenue to the south.
-Census tract 212 covers the southeastern portion of the Township, which is generally bounded by the Peckman River to the west and Bloomfield Avenue to the north and Forest Avenue to the west.
+Census tract 210 covers the western portion of the Township on both the north and south sides of Bloomfield Avenue.
+Census tract 211 covers the northeastern portion of the Township, which is generally bounded by the Peckman River to the west and Bloomfield Avenue to the south.
+Census tract 212 covers the southeastern portion of the Township, which is generally bounded by Bloomfield Avenue to the north and Forest Avenue to the west.
 A greater discussion of the existing data for the census tracts can be found in the following pages.